gridpoint-com/svg_island/README.md

 First we'd start with a top down, data driven approach and drive the implementation based on real input data.
 We believe this approach would lead to only building what you need to display the data and nothing more.

-Second give the user access to all the coordinates on events.
+Second give the developer access to all the coordinates on events.
 With the Bar Chart the coordinates were generated then immediately used to draw the chart.
-The user had no way to access the coordinates.
-If we had given the user access to the coordinates then they'd have complete flexible when reacting to chart events.
+The developer had no way to access the coordinates.
+If we had given the developer access to the coordinates then they'd have complete flexible when reacting to chart events.

 Finally we'd draw related elements together.
 We ended up with a few "magic" numbers to get everything to align perfectly  but a lot of these issues are best addressed by drawing related elements together and utilizing SVG attributes in the right places.